Day 1 – Sunday, July 28th, 2019

 Are current training techniques inclusive?
 Do traditional educational and orientation approaches work with everyone regardless of generation, race or gender?
 Do our approaches need to change?

 There is no doubt that technological tools have provided many new avenues for training and educating officials.
 Are we using those tools wisely?
 Are we over-dependent on distance learning and self-study?

 • Mentoring Programs

 What is the role of mentors in the onboarding process?
 How critical is a formal mentoring program to early success and orientation into officiating?
-How can mentors continue to provide education and education?
+How can mentors continue to provide education?

 • Successful Meetings